LIZARD PEOPLE · FROM PULP FICTION TO CONSPIRACY

 If you set the conspiracy theory aside and look for an actual reported encounter with reptilian-featured beings, you find essentially one case of note.
 On 3 December 1967, 22-year-old patrolman Herbert Schirmer logged a strange object on a road near Ashland, Nebraska, and noted around twenty minutes of missing time.

 Invited to the Air Force-funded Condon Committee in 1968, Schirmer was hypnotised by the psychologist Dr Leo Sprinkle and described uniformed humanoids with grey-white skin, cat-like eyes and a winged-serpent emblem on the chest.
-Every bit of that detail came from the hypnosis session, not from his original report — and the Condon investigators concluded plainly that they had "no confidence" the experience was physically real.
-Schirmer also said, under hypnosis, that the beings came from Venus, which doesn't help the account's credibility.
-It's the best reptilian-type case there is, and it's a single hypnotically-recalled story.
+That detail surfaced under hypnosis rather than in his original report — an important caveat — and the Condon investigators were careful to record that they had "no confidence" the experience was physically real.
+Some of what emerged, like the beings claiming an off-world origin, is exactly the sort of thing sceptics point to.

 "Project staff were left with no confidence that the trooper's reported UFO experience was physically real."